Israel throws its weight behind Ukraine but is wary of provoking Russia

 “Consistent with a policy of keeping quiet,” Israeli Interior Minister Ayelet Shaked said in an interview on Israel’s Channel 12 on Saturday, “this issue is being dealt with.”

-In a meeting between Bennett and Putin last October in Sochi, Putin refused an offer by Bennett that Israel mediate between Russia and Ukraine, according to Israeli media.
+In a meeting between Bennett and Putin last October in Sochi, Russia, Putin refused an offer by Bennett for Israel to mediate between Russia and Ukraine, according to Israeli media.

 But a growing number of grass-roots groups in Israel say that, as the war intensifies, their government can no longer afford to stand on the sidelines.